system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 1. Place the computer on its side so the motherboard is facing up.
 2. Push the locking pin outward until it's able to spring away from the motherboard.
-    - Caution: the locking pin may spring up with significant force when freed.cpu
+    - Caution: the locking pin may spring up with significant force when freed.

 ![CPU locking pin](./img/cpu-locking-pin.webp)